gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-jwt-plan/README.md

 }
 ```

-If you are following this guide on macOs or linux, you can get a token by running the [get_token.sh](pki/get_token.sh) bash script located in the pki directory.
+If you are following this guide on macOS or Linux, you can get a token by running the [get_token.sh](pki/get_token.sh) bash script located in the pki directory.

 ```sh
 export TOKEN=$(bash pki/get_token.sh)